eliemichel/LearnWebGPU/appendices/custom-extensions/with-wgpu-native.md

 But since you are writing an extension you may want to use the last version of `wgpu` instead.
 ````

+You may also need to update the rev hash of `[dependencies.naga]` to match what your version of `wgpu` uses.

 The Foo Extension
 -----------------